redpesk-core/afb-app-manager/doc/afm-user-daemon.md

 **Description**: Install an application from its widget file.

-If an application of the same *id* and *version* exists, it is not reinstalled except if *force=true*.
+If an application of the same *id* and *version* exists, it is not reinstalled except when *force=true*.

-Applications are installed in the subdirectories of the common directory of applications.
+Applications are installed in the subdirectories of the common directory reserved for applications.
-If *root* is specified, the application is installed under the sub-directories of the *root* defined.
+If *root* is specified, the application is installed under sub-directories of defined *root*.

 Note that this methods is a simple accessor to the method
 ***org.AGL.afm.system.install*** of ***afm-system-daemon***.